ARay101/Optical-Illusions/README.md

 # Optical-Illusions
-A project showing optical Illusions.
+This project has many optical illusions